fiona-p/lp-workflow-challenge-prototype/docs/adr/googleSheetStructure.md

 The Google Sheet represents the content structure of the webpage by breaking it down into **Modules** and **Blocks**.

-### Step 1: Think in terms of the page you’re building

 - **Module** = a **section** on the page
   Examples: